shhtefano/KirunaExplorer-Team16/Retrospective_sprint_2.md

 - Which improvement goals set in the previous retrospective were you able to achieve?

   > We wanted to hit a test coverage goal of <70%, which we hit for the backend.
 We also implemented more E2E tests.
 We wanted more comprehensive documentation within the team, so that we could more easily collaborate on different tasks.
-We improved the sharing of core information in our google document which.
+We improved the sharing of core information in our google document which led to us being more efficent.

 - Which ones you were not able to achieve?
 Why?